bleemeo/squirreldb/examples/squirreldb_ha/README.md

 ## Quickstart

-This quickstart will start a SquirrelDB in HA (with Cassandra cluster and Redis) using docker-compose.
+This quickstart will start a SquirrelDB in HA (with Cassandra cluster and Redis) using docker compose.
 Obvisouly this is only for testing since all components will run on the same machine.

 Due to some component not liking to change their IP address, they are fixed and use subnet 172.28.0.0/16.
-If this conflict with one of your existing network, update the docker-compose file to change this subnet.
+If this conflict with one of your existing network, update the docker compose file to change this subnet.

 Like the single-node quickstart, this will also start a Prometheus + Grafana and one node_exporter to have some data in SquirrelDB.